 Developing Skills in UK Natural History

-Following on from the introductory course, during 2021-22 we will be developing and testing a programme of training courses which will help you to build your skills in UK Natural History.
-Some of these you will be able to take as stand-alone modules, targeting particular species groups, however there will also be the opportunity to combine modules across this programme to achieve a Natural History Museum Level 2 Certificate in UK Natural History Skills.
+Following on from the introductory course, during 2022 we are developing and testing a programme of training courses which will help you to build your skills in UK Natural History.

 Online training portal

 If you are enrolled on one of our workshops, you will find information relating to your course, including expansion material, on our online training platform.
 To log in click here.